PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 * have the Wizard forget the sandwiches -- but he has the next best thing -- a supply of sandwiches
 * Conform names: make sure that Farm boy becomes Relan -- wizard becomes Dimsbury, or the Wizard Dimsbury.
+* Add a bit about the importance of lighting to adventurers

+# The importance of lighting #

+*this could go in the store, or it could be Wagon conversation*

+And, of course, lighting.
+A question of prominent importance to any adventurer.

+The Farm Boy looked a longingly back at the swords.

+"I know, I know," continued Boltac.
+You think the thing with the pointy end is the most important bit of gear you can buy."

+"A hero's life depends on the strength of his blade."

+"Sometimes.
+But there are two things, I can guarantee you are going to need.
+1) Water.
+2) Light."

+"What about food?"

+"Eh, you can live for days without food, but without water… not so much.
+And the dark.
+You are comfortable in the dark."

+"I have walked this land at night since I was a small child."

+"And now that you're a big child… I'm sorry, I'm sorry, I'm just having fun.
+My point here is, you know what lives far, far underground, in the darkness?"

+"I do not, but I am ready to boldly face the unknown."

+"Ennn-henh.
+You got no idea.
+For that matter, neither do I. But whatever horrible underground thing you mean to bash to a pulp in the name of your personal fame or fortune, you can bet that, at the very least, it can see in the dark."

+The Farm Boy stood there with a brave, yet stupid look on his face.

+"And you know what can't see in the dark?"

+"Uh…"

+"You.
+You can't see in the dark.
+Can you?"

+"No."

+"Then trust me, you pain-in-the-ass, take a lantern.
+In fact, take two and some torches, just in case."

+"To say nothing about the importance of boots.
+To make sure you are properly fitted for boots, rather than those ragged sandals you are wearing."

+>Relan cuts him off, and doesn't finish the boot-fitting advice, so that Relan winds up with ill-fitting boots.
+>Does Relan complain that the Orc's all have such cool boots.
+>For every Orc he kills, he tries on his boots -- but none of them fit, through the entire story.

+Does Relan get killed and brought back?

 # Chapter One: the Chosen Two